Planning Our Safe Return to School in August, 2021

 Legislative actions, such as the Face Mask Mandate Prohibition (Proviso 1.108), as well as S.704, which requires schools to offer five days of in-person instruction; and Proviso 1.103, which limits the number of students who may participate in virtual learning to no more than 5% of the district’s total student population (by withholding 47.22% of funding for every student enrolled in a virtual format beyond the allowable 5%), have made planning a safe return to school difficult.

 Undoubtedly, the coronavirus pandemic has presented very challenging circumstances for school districts, students and families throughout our state and nation.
-Particularly with the new Delta variant, we recognize the growing concerns of parents and guardians within our own community.
 While in South Carolina, legislation has challenged our ability to require public health-recommended prevention measures, as well as our ability to serve the needs of all students and families within our own communities through hybrid scheduling and online learning, our plan is to honor our commitment to health and safety to the fullest extent necessary, practical for teaching and learning and as allowable under the law.

 Please be assured that our district remains committed to maintaining health and safety for students and staff while continuing to provide high-quality instructional offerings unique to the students and families that we serve.